chx93965/Distributed_File_System/README.md

 ---
 # User Guide
-## Build the project using "release" configuration
+## Build the project using the "release" configuration
 ```bash
 cargo build --release
 ```